Akileri/alx-system_engineering-devops/0x01-shell_permissions/README.md

-whoami prints effective username of current user groups prints all groups the user is part of chown changes owner of fille hello to the user betty
+whoami prints effective username of current user groups prints all groups the user is part of chown changes owner of fille hello to the user betty sudo chown betty hello sudo chown betty hello changes owner of hello file to betty touch hello to create a new file called hello